Download the Curbside Collection App

 If you are moving into an existing single family home, you will be included in the curbside program.
 If you have built a new house, you will automatically be put on the program when your occupancy permit is issued.
 Your collection schedule can be found by viewing Schedules, and further details of the program are orgainized into Recycling, Garbage and Organics pages.

 Collection days are determined by zone – organics every week with recycling and garbage on alternating weeks example organics and garbage one week, organics and recycle the next.
-Your zone and collection schedule can be found at http://www.northcowichan.ca/forms/schedules.aspx by searching your address.
+Your zone and collection schedule can be found by using the "My Schedules" tab of the Waste Wizard (located at the top of all Curbside Collection pages) and searching your address.
 Hard copy schedules convey 2 year periods and are mailed out to all property owners in April of the ending year.

 Please place materials curbside by 8 a.m.
 The order in which the contractor completes the pickup route may change due to construction or other unforeseen circumstances.
 The contractor is obligated to collect materials on the day specified on your schedule but there is no set time for curbside collection.